mtozzo/achievers-api-tutorial/tutorial/step9.md

 # React Powered Achievers API App tutorial

-Now that you have access to all of the data from the components, you can use the data to make a request to the Achievers API that will create a recognition in the Achievers platform.
+Now that you have access to all of the data from the components, you can now make a request to the Achievers API to create a recognition.

 Let's create a method in `apiMethods.js` that will make the `POST` request.